 One of the most influential frameworks for conceptualizing the effects of demand characteristics was developed by Rosnow and colleagues (Rosnow & Aiken, 1973; Rosnow & Rosenthal, 1997; Strohmetz, 2008).
-In this framework, they identified three factors that create variability in the effects of demand characteristics: (1) receptivity to cues, (2) motivation to provide hypothesis-consistent responses, and (3) opportunity to alter responses.
+In this framework, they identified three factors that create heterogeneity in the effects of demand characteristics: (1) receptivity to cues, (2) motivation to provide hypothesis-consistent responses, and (3) opportunity to alter responses.